marco262/my_wiki/data/dnd/subclass/cavalier.md

 ## Born to the Saddle

 Starting at 3rd level, your mastery as a rider becomes apparent.
 You have advantage on saving throws made to avoid falling off your mount.
-If you fall off your mount and descend no more than 10 feet, you can land on your feet if you're not incapacitated.
+If you fall off your mount and descend no more than 10 feet, you can land on your feet if you're not [[[general:conditions#incapacitated|incapacitated]]].

 Finally, mounting or dismounting a creature costs you only 5 feet of movement, rather than half your speed.

 ## Unwavering Mark

 Starting at 3rd level, you can menace your foes, foiling their attacks and punishing them for harming others.
 When you hit a creature with a melee weapon attack, you can mark the creature until the end of your next turn.
-This effect ends early if you are incapacitated or you die, or if someone else marks the creature.
+This effect ends early if you are [[[general:conditions#incapacitated|incapacitated]]] or you die, or if someone else marks the creature.

 While it is within 5 feet of you, a creature marked by you has disadvantage on any attack roll that doesn't target you.